Research

 February 20, 2025

-The Robinson Center has an outstanding opportunity for an EEP/Academy Academic Advisor/Coach to join their team.
-The Robinson Center Early Entrance Program (EEP) and UW Academy (Academy) Academic advisor/coach will guide and support students in exploring, questioning and navigating the events and significance of their undergraduate education.
-They will provide academic planning services and support…
+The Robinson Center Early Entrance Program (EEP) and UW Academy (Academy) Academic adviser/coach will guide and support students in exploring, questioning and navigating the events and significance of their undergraduate education.
+They will provide academic planning services and support for students, including helping students explore academic opportunities and working with students to connect their personal…